SofiaGalv/Fossil_bias_and_LBG_detection/README.md

 # Fossil_bias_and_LBG_detection

-R codes to perform the analyses presented in the manuscript "Is the latitudinal biodiversity gradient bias-proof?"
+R codes to perform the analyses presented in the manuscript "Biases can't hide conspicuous biodiversity patterns."

-Galván et al.
+Galván, S., Gamboa, S. Chiarenza, A.A., Rotatori, F.M., Oliver, A. & Varela, S.